DeepMind

 Quotes:

-“For misuse risk, we define CCLs in high-risk domains where, based on early research, we believe risks of severe harm may be most likely to arise from future models” (p.
-2)
+“As explained above, we have identified risk domains where, based on early research, we have determined severe risks may be most likely to arise from future models” (p.
+5)

 1.3.3 Third party validation of risk models (20%) 0%

-There is a brief mention that third parties may help “inform and guide our approach”, but this is very broad and applicable to the whole of the framework.
+There is a brief mention that third parties may help “inform and guide our approach” and that “where appropriate, we may engage relevant and appropriate external actors […] to inform our responsible development and deployment practices”, but this is very broad and applicable to the whole of the framework.
 There is no explicit or implicit mention that there is third party input into risk modelling, let alone third party validation.

 Quotes: